 What Is A Fine Fragrance?

-Whereas fine fragrances (or fine perfumes) are used for the sole sake of their scents.
+Fine fragrances (or fine perfumes) are used for the sole sake of their scents.
 In other words, their fragrance serve as the functional purpose of the product.

 Hence, the formulation of their fragrance composition is the most refined.